St. Louis Workers Compensation Attorney

-When you are at work, your employer should ensure your workplace is as safe as possible.
+No matter the industry you work in, your employer should ensure your workplace is as safe as possible.
 The environment should be as clean and tidy as you, your coworkers, and your supervisors can reasonably make it.
 You should have the appropriate safety gear, and your tools, equipment, and machinery should be well maintained.
-Your workplace should also be secure from intrusions, whether you work in an office building in a suburb or work at various outdoor sites across the state.
-When you head into work, you should not have to worry about your safety.
-Yet, things go wrong at work all the time.
+Your workplace should also be secure from intrusions, whether you work in an office building in a suburb or at various outdoor sites across the state.
+When you head to work, you should not have to worry about your safety.
+However, things can always go wrong, including at work.
 Sometimes it is the fault of a coworker or supervisor.
-Other times, an employee from another business or a random individual is responsible.
+Other times, an employee from another business or an individual is responsible.

-Whenever your work accident and injury are the result of someone from outside your employer, or you are injured at work without workers’ compensation coverage, contact our work injury lawyers at The Cagle Law Firm to discuss third-party liability.
+When someone from outside your employer caused your work accident and injury, or you are injured at work without workers’ compensation coverage, contact a work injury lawyer in St. Louis, MO, at The Cagle Law Firm to discuss third-party liability.

 Why You Need a Work Injury Lawyer

-Work injury claims may be complicated by workers’ compensation.
-If you are covered by workers’ compensation insurance and someone within your employer is at fault, then your right to compensation is dictated by workers’ comp.
-You typically do not have the right to sue your employer or the coworker responsible for the accident.
+If workers’ compensation insurance covers you, and someone within your employer is at fault, then your right to compensation is dictated by workers’ compensation.
 However, your accident may have occurred because of a business or person separate from your employer.
-Someone from off the street or working for another company may have been at fault for the accident or occupational exposure that led to a work-related injury or medical condition.
 In this situation, you need to speak with a work injury attorney immediately.
 Whether or not you have a workers’ comp claim, you also may have a third-party claim against someone other than your employer.

 The basis for your third-party liability claim depends on what caused the accident and who is liable.
 If an individual is responsible for what happened, then you may have a work-related personal injury claim.
-If you were injured while working on another person or business’s property and it turns out they were negligent in keeping the premises reasonably safe for you, then you may have a premises liability claim.
-If you were harmed by a defective product, then you may have a product liability claim against the manufacturer.
-No two third-party liability claims are alike, which is why it is essential you speak with a St. Louis work injury attorney after a work accident.
-A lawyer will investigate your circumstances and advise you on the best way to move forward.
+If you were injured while working on another person or business’s property, and it turns out they were negligent in keeping the premises reasonably safe for you, then you might have a premises liability claim.
+If a defective product harmed you, you might have a product liability claim against the manufacturer.
+Third-party liability claims are always different, which is why you need a St. Louis work injury attorney to investigate your circumstances and advise you on the best way to move forward.

 Dangerous Industries and Common Work Accidents

-In Missouri and Illinois, all types of workers face injuries while on the job.
-However, certain industries routinely face more injuries and fatalities than others.
-Workers in agriculture, forestry, fishing and hunting, transportation, warehousing, construction, and manufacturing have a higher risk of being hurt or killed on the job than most other professionals.
+All workers can face possible injuries while on the job.
+However, certain industries routinely face more chances of injuries and fatalities than others.
+Workers in agriculture, forestry, fishing and hunting, transportation, warehousing, construction, and manufacturing have a higher risk of being hurt or killed on the job than other professionals.
 At The Cagle Law Firm, we are experienced in handling third-party claims arising from these industries and others, including construction accidents.

 Other common work-related accidents include: